threefoldfoundation/www_threefold_io/content/blog/tech_as_a_tool_for_humanity/index.md

 id: tech_as_a_tool_for_humanity
 title: "Technology as a Tool for Humanity"
 image_caption: "Technology as a Tool for Humanity"
 description: While technology has had an important role in the creation of today’s societies, it might have an even greater role for our future.
 Two opposite pictures could be painted - a utopia or a dystopia.
-Technology should not be a tool to extort humanity, but one at the service of humanity.
 date: 2022-10-28
 taxonomies:
   people: [sam_taggart]